Algorithms for FFT Beamforming Radio Interferometers: Applications

 where $\mathcal{C}_{XY}$ should be estimated using a sky and noise model.
 Alternatively it could be estimated directly from the data using Equation~\ref{e:beam_cov} should the visibilities---or in redundant arrays $\tilde{V}_\delta$ or $b_A$---be available.
 We would like to find the value of $\vnhat_s$ and $S_\nu^s$ that maximizes this likelihood (minimizes $\chi^2$).

 From here we restrict ourselves to the case where the beams are the of FFT beams in a redundant array and to the simplified noise model.
-We define $T^s \equiv A^i A^{j*} \delta_{ij}\frac{c^2}{2 k_B \nu^2} S^s_\nu$ and use this rather than the flux to parameterize the source strength.
+We define $T^s \equiv A^\jindex A^{\kindex*} \delta_{\jindex\kindex}\frac{c^2}{2 k_B \nu^2} S^s_\nu$ and use this rather than the flux to parameterize the source strength.
 Note that while the primary beam sky response, $A^i$ depends on the unknown source location, this dependence is assumed to be weak compared to the interferometric phases.
+The validity of this assumption will depend on the instrument's antenna response and array configuration.
+For CHIME this is likely an excellent approximation in the North--South directions but may be invalid East--West.
 As such we will ignore the small amount of information contained in this dependence.
 For our derivation we will initially work with the $\tilde{V}_\delta$ rather than the $b_A$ since they are uncorrelated in the simple noise model.
+Thus, Equation~\ref{e:simple_noise_cov} (scaled by the stacking factor $\nant - |\delta|$) can be used for the covariance.
 We then have

 We will use Newton's method to find the minimum.
 This requires the first and second derivatives of $\chi^2$ with respect to $\sin\theta_s$.
 These are

 The Newton's method estimator for $\sin \theta_s$, which we denote as $\widehat{\sin \theta_s}$, is then